U.S. judge approves Kodak plan to exit bankruptcy

-NEW YORK Eastman Kodak Co EKDKQ.PK, once a mighty photography pioneer, earned court approval on Tuesday for a plan to exit bankruptcy as a much smaller digital-imaging company.
+NEW YORK Eastman Kodak Co, once a mighty photography pioneer, earned court approval on Tuesday for a plan to emerge from bankruptcy as a much smaller digital-imaging company.

 The green light from U.S. Bankruptcy Judge Allan Gropper in New York puts Kodak on track to exit bankruptcy in about two weeks.